 - Messaging that works at scale.
 Uber outgrew every other modern messaging solution.
 Mattermost was the only system that could deliver productivity at scale, with over a million messages sent a day, accessible from any device.

 - Rapid adoption without training.
-Since uChat offered a familiar user experience—combining the best of Slack and HipChat, which Uber’s staff had already used—the enterprise embraced the tool in a matter of months.
+Since uChat offered a familiar user experience—combining the best features of popular messaging apps Uber’s staff had already used—the enterprise embraced the tool in a matter of months.

 - Reliability and independence. uChat users remained unaffected by availability issues Slack experienced in the first nine months of 2017, which averaged three outages and four incidents per month.